DP 203: Data Engineering on Microsoft Azure

 Apache Spark is an open-source cluster computing framework which is setting the world of Big Data on fire.
-When compared to Hadoop, Sparks performance is up to 100 times faster in memory and 10 times faster on disk.
+According to Spark Certified Experts, Sparks performance is up to 100 times faster in memory and 10 times faster on disk when compared to Hadoop.
 In this blog, I will give you a brief insight on Spark Architecture and the fundamentals that underlie Spark Architecture.

 Apache Spark is an open source cluster computing framework for real-time data processing.
 The main feature of Apache Spark is its in-memory cluster computing that increases the processing speed of an application.
 Spark provides an interface for programming entire clusters with implicit data parallelism and fault tolerance.
 It is designed to cover a wide range of workloads such as batch applications, iterative algorithms, interactive queries, and streaming.

 Apache Spark has a well-defined layered architecture where all the spark components and layers are loosely coupled.
 This architecture is further integrated with various extensions and libraries.
 Apache Spark Architecture is based on two main abstractions:

 Let me first explain what is Spark Eco-System.

 As you can see from the below image, the spark ecosystem is composed of various components like Spark SQL, Spark Streaming, MLlib, GraphX, and the Core API component.

 As you can see, Spark comes packed with high-level libraries, including support for R, SQL, Python, Scala, Java etc. These standard libraries increase the seamless integrations in a complex workflow.
 Over this, it also allows various sets of services to integrate with it like MLlib, GraphX, SQL + Data Frames, Streaming services etc. to increase its capabilities.
 You can get a better understanding with the Azure Data Engineering certification.